Lake Bolsena

 The lake is supplied entirely from the aquifer, rainfall and runoff, with one outlet at the southern end.
-A sewage treatment plant filters most of the raw sewage from the surrounding communities.
-Constructed in 1996, it features pipelines transporting the sewage from every major community around the lake to the treatment plant on the Marta River; that is, no effluents enter the lake.
+A sewage treatment plant constructed in 1996 filters most of the raw sewage from the major surrounding communities, transported via pipeline to the facility on the Marta River.
 Fertilizers are a second source of contamination.
-However, the chemical content of the lake is monitored at several stations around it.
+The chemical content of the lake is monitored at several stations around it.

 The lake has a long historic tradition.
 The Romans called it Lacus Volsinii, adapting the Etruscan name, Velzna, of the last Etruscan city to hold out against Rome, which was translocated after 264 BC, and its original location today has not been securely identified.
 The lake is bordered on one side by a modernized version of the Roman consular road Via Cassia.
 In addition to the historic sites of all periods, Lake Bolsena is currently surrounded by numerous tourist establishments, largely for camping, agrotourism and bed and breakfasts.

 One third of the lake was donated to the Catholic church by the noble family Alberici of Orvieto.
-In recognition of the donation the Alberici family was honored with a ceremony three times a year performed by the Bishop of Orvieto.
+In recognition of the donation, the Alberici family was honored with a ceremony three times a year performed by the Bishop of Orvieto.

 Geography

 The lake has an oval shape typical of crater lakes.
-The long axis of the ellipse is aligned in a north-south direction.
-The bottom is roughly conical reaching a maximum depth at a point in the middle.
+The long axis of the ellipse is aligned in a north–south direction.
+The bottom is roughly conical, reaching a maximum depth at a point in the middle.
 The entire lake is surrounded by hills on the flanks and summits of which are the comuni.
 The watershed was home to 22,000 permanent residents in 2004, and 35,000 in the summer season.